Study just in time. Development of curricular study elements that are flexible in terms of time and space

 Study Just in Time (Mechanical Engineering)

-• Establishment of flexible examination formats including testing of exams “on demand”
+• Establishment of flexible examination formats including testing of "on demand" exams

-• Introduction of hybrid course formats
+• Introduction of hybrid teaching formats

 • Expansion of the range of asynchronous online courses

-Contact person
+Contact person in

 Lena Lukas , University of Kassel